-In America, German Sauerkraut is often thought of as a condiment on top of their hot dog or brat.
-And by all means, there’s nothing wrong with that.
-But in Germany, the Alsace region of France, and several eastern European countries, the German Sauerkraut recipe is more than a side dish—it’s the main dish!
-The first step into taking your sauerkraut seriously is the use of its secret ingredient: juniper berries.
-Get ready to dig in to this easy and amazing recipe!
+In America, German Sauerkraut is often thought of as a condiment on top of hot dogs or bratwurst.
+In Germany however, in the Alsace Region of France, and in several Eastern European countries, the Sauerkraut is more than a condiment or side dish, it is the main dish!
+The first step into taking the German Sauerkraut Recipe seriously is the use of its secret ingredient, the juniper berries.
+Get ready to prepare this easy and amazing recipe!

 - 1 medium-size onion (about 160 g – 5.64 oz)

 - 4 whole cloves